Indiana Guard Reserve: History

-Indiana's militia dates back to 1801 when it was first formed organized by Governor William Henry Harrison.
+Indiana's militia dates back to 1861 when it was first formed organized by Governor William Henry Harrison.
 During the American Civil War the Indiana Legion was created, giving the militia an official role in the state and distinguishing them from the regiments called to federal duty who would later become the Indiana National Guard.
 During the Civil War the Legion played a prominent role in the Newburgh Raid, fought in the Battle of Corydon, was active throughout Morgan's Raid into Indiana, and patrolled the state's southern border and protected areas of importance.
 The Legion was renamed the Liberty Guard in 1903 and served in various functions in the state.
 The Liberty Guard was renamed the Indiana Guard Reserve in 1916 and given a more formal role in the state.

 Air Wing

-There was formerly an Air Wing of the INGR, which wore a slightly-modified Air Force uniform.
+There was formerly an Air Wing of the IGR, which wore a slightly modified Air Force uniform.
 It was disbanded in the mid-1990s.